Is It Safe to Swim? Find Out Here:

 Lab Examination

-The collected water samples are processed at Benchmark EnviroAnalytical Inc. and undergo lab examination to measure the amount of harmful bacteria (Enterococci) associated with animal fecal pollution.
+The collected water samples are processed by Benchmark EnviroAnalytical to quantify the Enterococci bacteria in each 100 milliliter (mL) water sample.
 This testing process takes approximately 48 hours to complete.

 -